-Running a campaign for four, five and six year olds requires a very different mindset to running a campaign for adults.
-Here are the key things you need to adjust:
+Running a campaign, a series of linked adventures, for four, five and six year olds requires a very different mindset to running a campaign for adults.
+These tips are based on the kid’s RPG Amazing Tales, but can be applied to any system you like.
+Here are the things to bear in mind

 Campaigns for young kids should be short.
 Three or four sessions is plenty.
 Six is definitely enough.
-That’s not to say you can’t play more sessions with the same characters, just that you probably want to give them something else to do.
+That’s not to say you can’t play more sessions with the same characters, just that you probably want to wrap up one heroic quest and start a new one at that point.
 Don’t overestimate kids’ attention spans.

 To help with recall start each session with a recap.
 Ask your players what happened last time, and what they have to do now.
 This is also a good moment to address any misunderstandings that might have crept in.